jax-ml/jax/jax/experimental/jax2tf/README.md

 polymorphic_shapes = ["a + b"]  # Too few equations to derive both `a` and `b`
 ```

-If you are using native lowering, the restrictions are stronger: every dimension
+If you are using native serialization, the restrictions are stronger: every dimension
 variable must occur as the value of some dimension of some input, e.g.,
 the following will work: